 Publication Ethics and Malpractice Statement

-Journal of Pharmacovigilance and Drug Safety (JPDS) is dedicated to following the highest ethical principles of scholarly publishing and promoting the highest standards of integrity and ethical conduct in research and its evaluation.
+Journal of Pharmacovigilance & Drug Safety (JPDS) is dedicated to following the highest ethical principles of scholarly publishing and promoting the highest standards of integrity and ethical conduct in research and its evaluation.

 It is mandatory for authors, reviewers, and editorial board members to comply with "Publication Ethics and Malpractice Statement".